MileHacker Logo

 Traditional Markets & Artisan Crafts

 • Arashiyama does not have a large daily food market like Nishiki Market.
-Small shops border the main street, offering local specialties and packaged foods.
+Small shops line the main street, selling local specialties and packaged foods.

 • Find shops selling Kyoto-style crafts, like Kyo-yaki pottery, Kiyomizu-yaki ceramics, Nishijin-ori textiles, and Kyo-Yuzen dyeing products.

 • Ethical Shopping: Buy local to back small businesses and traditional artisans.
-Look for products labeled "Kyo-mono" (Kyoto-made).
+Seek out products labeled "Kyo-mono" (Kyoto-made).

 Souvenir Recommendations